 9 TABATA 田端

-From the early to late 1900s, many authors and artists lived here.
+From the early to late 1900s, many writers and artists lived here, making Tabata a hub for art.
 The area is a combination of almost 50% uplands and 50% lowlands.
-There are several churches in this area including Tokyo New Hope Chapel, Jujo Christ Church, Koinonia Christian Church and Akabane Bible Church.
+There are several churches in this area including Tōkyō New Hope Chapel, Jujo Christ Church, Koinonia Christian Church and Akabane Bible Church.

 10 KOMAGOME 駒込